-Procedure Comments Review the DD's written OFAC compliance program in the context of the DD's OFAC risk assessment.
-Consider the following: When the written OFAC compliance program was developed and implemented (i.e., ensure OFAC compliance program is in place prior to approving charter application and before DD's operational date).
-The process used to block and reject transactions for each type of digital asset that the DD offers.
-The process used to inform management of blocked or rejected transactions as well as any other OFAC-related key performance indicators ("KRIs") or key risk indicators ("KRIs").
-The adequacy and timeliness of filings to both the Department and OFAC, including self-disclosures, responsible parties for filings, and escalation processes in place.
-The process and procedures in place to ensure compliance with all OFAC reporting requirements, including the need to submit blocking reports to OFAC in addition to filing SARs with FinCEN in certain cases.
-The processes in place to validate that the user is not subject to sanctions, as well as the user's access credentials, geolocation, IP address, email address, use of VPN, device, and generally, their identity, including measures taken to ensure data accuracy.
+Review the DD's written OFAC compliance program in the context of the DD's OFAC risk assessment.
+Consider the following: When the written OFAC compliance program was developed and implemented (i.e., ensure program in the context of the DD's OFAC risk assessment.
+Consider the following: • When the written OFAC compliance program was developed and implemented (i.e., ensure assessment.
+Consider the following: When the written OFAC compliance program was developed and implemented (i.e., ensure When the written OFAC compliance program was developed and implemented (i.e., ensure was developed and implemented (i.e., ensure OFAC compliance program is in place prior to approving charter application and before DD's operational date). • The process used to block and reject transactions for each type of digital asset that the DD offers.
+The process used to inform management of blocked or rejected transactions as well as any other OFAC-related key performance indicators ("KPIs") or key risk indicators ("KRIs"). • The adequacy and timeliness of filings to both the Department and OFAC, including self- disclosures, responsible parties for filings, and escalation processes in place.
+The process to manage blocked accounts (such accounts must be reported to OFAC).
+The processes and procedures in place to ensure compliance with all OFAC reporting requirements, including the need to submit blocking reports to OFAC in addition to filing SARs with FinCEN in certain cases. • The processes in place to validate that the user is not subject to sanctions, as well as the user's access credentials, geolocation, IP address, email address, use of VPN, device, and generally, their identity, including measures taken to ensure data accuracy.
+The record retention requirements (a.g. five • The record retention requirements (e.g., five- year requirement to retain relevant OFAC records; for blocked property, record retention

-Procedure Comments for as long as blocked; once unblocked, records must be maintained for five years).
-Documented process for voluntary self-disclosure filings with the Department and OFAC.
+Procedure Comments for as long as blocked; once unblocked, records must be maintained for five years). • Documented process for voluntary self-disclosure filings with the Department and OFAC.
 Transaction Testing 2.
 On the basis of a DD's risk assessment, prior examination reports, and a review of the DD's audit findings, select the following samples to test the DD's OFAC compliance program for adequacy, as follows: Review a sample of potential OFAC matches and evaluate the DD's resolution for blocking and rejecting processes for each type of interdiction software the DD uses.
 Review a sample of blocked and rejected reports filed with OFAC and evaluate their completeness and timeliness.
 If the DD is required to maintain blocked accounts, select a sample and ensure that the DD maintains adequate records of amounts blocked and the ownership of blocked funds, and accurately reports required information on blocked property annually (by September 30) to OFAC.
 Test the controls in place to verify that the account is blocked.
 As warranted, review for blocked accounts of digital assets.